Leon-CYL/Leon-CYL/README.md

 # 💫 About Me:
-I'm currently a student from UC San Diego and major in Mathematics - Computer Science.
+I'm currently an undergraduate student from UC San Diego majors in Mathematics - Computer Science.

 ## 🌐 Socials: